What We Believe

 We believe that the church is to be financially supported by tithes and freewill offerings.
 We do not believe in imposing any financial obligations on people, whether by official dues or other fees, or by guilting people into giving.

 We believe that as Christians, we should pursue a holy life through loving and obeying God, and loving our neighbor as ourselves.
-As the “new commandment” given by our Lord, love for God and neighbor provides us with the only standard by which we need to measure ourselves.
+As the "new commandment" given by our Lord, love for God and neighbor provides us with the only standard by which we need to measure ourselves.
 If it is not consistent with love, it is unholy.
-It is sin.